 The Seiko Turtle line in particular has enjoyed great success since its inception in 1976.
 This Prospex SRPC49K1, also known as the Black Turtle, is not one to break this tradition.

-The SRPC49K1 is marked by its wide-but-flat 45mm case, which as you can tell possesses a black “hard coating”.
+The SRPC49K1 is marked by its wide-but-flat 45mm case that possesses a black “hard coating”.
 And while the underside is specified as stainless steel, the coating material itself is not.

 The colorful accents are properly executed, not excessive but enough to draw attention.
 And yet the rest of the timepiece is completely blacked out, down to the rubber strap, making for a very sleek profile.

-The only bad thing about the Black Turtle seems to be that it’s production was limited, though to an unspecified amount.
-As of this writing, it can be purchased on online auction sites for around $1,200.
+The only bad thing about the Black Turtle seems to be that its production was limited, though to an unspecified amount.
+As of this writing, it can be purchased on online auction sites for around $1,400.

 There’s no question that there’s plenty more exceptional PVD watches which were not included on this page Our goal was to share a broad overview on what a PVD timepiece is, as well as demonstrate how it’s used across brands.

 If you’ve found this page help, make sure to let us know in the comments.
 Otherwise, jump into one of our other popular watch guides below: